ImanolMalamud/ImanolMalamud/README.md

 - 🔭 I’m currently working as a Freelancer, developing a web platform for managing client history, stock, and statistics in various enterprises (lubricenter, mechanical garage, photo store, and neumatics store).
 Utilizing the PERN technology stack and incorporating additional tools such as Material UI, Bootstrap and OAuth for a complete and secure user experience, and also Typescript to work in an environment less prone to error.

-- 🌱 I’m currently learning Typescript, Bootstrap and Material UI.
+- 🌱 I’m currently learning Next.js.
 - 💬 Ask me about Javascript, React, Express, Sequelize

 - 📫 How to reach me: